JNet: API extensibility

 var isEmpty = data.isEmpty();

-The previous example demostrates the behavior.
+The example above demonstrates this behavior.

 When a class is not available